xnull-eu/xnull-cleanup-tool/README.md

 1. Download the latest setup installer from the Releases section
 2. Run the installer and follow the installation wizard
-3. Launch XNull Cleanup Tool from the Start Menu or desktop shortcut
+3. Launch XNull DiskSweep from the Start Menu or desktop shortcut
 4. Administrator privileges will be requested automatically via Windows UAC

 ## Usage